-Students interested in the professions in sport management may contact the Department of Health, Human Performance and Recreation to declare the pre-major in Sport Management any time after being admitted to the University.
+Students interested in the professions in Sport Management may contact the Department of Kinesiology, Nutrition, and Recreation to declare the pre-major in Sport Management any time after being admitted to the University.
 Upon completion of the declaration of major form, each student will be assigned an advisor within the department.

 The declaration of major form does not constitute formal admission to the Sport Management program.
 Students are formally admitted to the major upon submission of the application to the director of the Sport Management program.
 The director of the Sport Management program will review and verify the student meets the following prerequisites:

 - Present an overall minimum grade point average (GPA) of 2.50 on a 4.0 scale.

 - Complete a minimum 30 semester degree credit hours.

 - Complete the following courses with a grade of “C” or better: MA 115 or MA 116 or MA 123, SC 105, EN 140 and SM 220.